 Treatment Options for Benzodiazepines Addiction

-Professional treatment at a certified rehab facility is the only way to break the cycle of Benzodiazepines addiction.
+Addiction treatment at a licensed rehab facility is the recommended for breaking the cycle of Benzodiazepines addiction.
 If you’re looking for treatment options for benzodiazepine addiction, Lantana Recovery can help you navigate your options since there are several types of rehab services available.
 Especially because withdrawal from either benzodiazepines or alcohol can be life-threatening

 Inpatient Rehab is a highly intensive form of treatment where the individual stays at a residential facility and receives around-the-clock monitoring and supervision from professional medical staff.

-Generally, an inpatient rehab program lasts between 30-90 days and is designed to provide a safe, secure environment with 24/7 access to highly trained medical professionals who specialize in helping individuals to overcome substance abuse issues.
+Generally, an inpatient rehab program lasts between up to 30 days and is designed to provide a safe, secure environment with 24/7 access to highly trained medical professionals who specialize in helping individuals to overcome substance abuse issues.

 Through this program, clients are provided with intensive therapies including individual counseling sessions, group therapy activities, educational courses on substance abuse and recovery, medication management and management of co-occurring mental health disorders such as anxiety and PTSD.

-At the end of this type of program, clients should have a better understanding of their drug addiction and have acquired the tools needed for long term recovery.
+At the end of inpatient treatment for benzodiazepines, clients should have a better understanding of their drug addiction and have begun to acquire tools needed for long term recovery.

 Part Hospitalization Rehab

-Part Hospitalization Rehab is another type of treatment that may be beneficial for those struggling with Benzodiazepines addiction.
-This program combines aspects of both inpatient treatment as well as outpatient care to create an intermediate level of care for those dealing with substance use issues.
+Part Hospitalization Rehab is another type of treatment that may be beneficial for those struggling with benzodiazepines addiction.
+This treatment options combines aspects of both inpatient treatment as well as outpatient care to create an intermediate level of care for those dealing with substance use issues.

-Part hospitalization rehab usually consists of 8 hours or fewer of daily treatment in which clients receive both therapeutic interventions such as cognitive behavioral therapy (CBT) as well as medications depending on need.
+Part hospitalization rehab for benzodiazepines consists of 8 hours or less of daily treatment in which clients receive both therapeutic interventions such as cognitive behavioral therapy, group therapy, individual therapy, as well as medication assistant treatment depending on need.

 After successful completion of the part hospitalization program, individuals will continue to receive less intensive outpatient services for a period determined by their clinicians so that they can maintain their sobriety over time.